Igigog/anomaly-modding-book/src/modding-tools/modding-tools.md

 - [senvironment_xr_cdc](https://disk.yandex.ru/d/jBnrr3Xg3PLtcc)
 - [particles_xr_cdc (Unpacking to binary files only)](https://disk.yandex.ru/d/LCkINfLw3PLtV5)
 - [converter-level](https://disk.yandex.ru/d/czZSLCzT3UrDa5)
-  - The program requires Perl [Old Version Perl](https://disk.yandex.ru/d/N6e73Ky2Wouqfg) to be installed.
+  - The program requires Old Version Active Perl **(at least version 5 and up to about version 5.24)** to be installed.
   - You also need [stkutils](https://disk.yandex.ru/d/nnjntzYZQv8sD) (put it in the folder with the script or in C:\Perl\lib)

 ___